ipld/ipld/concepts/type-theory-glossary.md

 and so they *may* match the name used in your favorite programming language -- but whether or not the same is familiar, the *concept* is universal, even across languages!)

-### enums
+### enumerated types

-Enums have a cardinality that is some integer.
+Enumerated types (usually, "enum" for short) have a cardinality that is some integer.

 For example, an enum might have members named "Foo", "Bar", and "Baz";
 and the cardinality of that enum is "|3|".